 Interventional Pain Medicine experts of New Jersey, Dr. Richard Kang, Dr. Jag Desai, and Dr. Shelly Sharma offer pain relief and pain management patient education.
-With offices in Lyndhurst, Fort Lee, Aberdeen, and West Orange, pain specialists Dr. Kang and Dr. Desai treat patients suffering from chronic pain conditions including:
+With offices in Lyndhurst, Clifton, Aberdeen, and West Orange, pain specialists Dr. Kang and Dr. Desai treat patients suffering from chronic pain conditions including:

 - lower back pain